RuPaul's Drag Race season 9

 The ninth season of RuPaul's Drag Race began airing on March 24, 2017, on VH1.
 The returning judges included RuPaul, Michelle Visage, Ross Mathews and Carson Kressley.
 Fourteen drag queens (including one returnee) competed for the title of "America's Next Drag Superstar".
 The prizes for the winner are a one-year supply of Anastasia Beverly Hills cosmetics, a cash prize of $100,000, and a crown and scepter provided by Shandar.
 The full list of contestants was revealed on February 2, 2017.
 This season saw the return of season eight contestant Cynthia Lee Fontaine, who finished the competition in 10th place.

-The winner of the ninth season of RuPaul's Drag Race was Sasha Velour, with Peppermint being the runner-up and Valentina winning Miss Congeniality.
+This season featured 14 new queens and the winner of the ninth season of RuPaul's Drag Race was Sasha Velour, with Peppermint being the runner-up and Valentina winning Miss Congeniality.

 Production

 Bob the Drag Queen revealed on her Sibling Watchery podcast that season 9 started filming one week after the season 8 finale.